 An errant grey draft mule, intent on a late morning snack of tender grass, veered toward him.
 The animal dragged its wagon out of the rutted track, the vehicle angling over precipitously as several hay bales and pieces of steel clanged to one side.
 The travellers beside the wagon cried out, some pointing, some drawing away, others lunging forward in a bravely misguided attempt to hold it upright.
 The desperate driver clung to his seat while lashing the recalcitrant mule.

 “Ho, there!”
 Haskell cried.
 He stepped forward and slapped the mule across its thick, hairy lips, its protruding front teeth scraping his hand.
 The animal let out an annoyed bray but gave up on its snack.
 The teamster sighed with relief as his wagon juddered back into the furrowed road.

 The ragged train of travellers passed into the Lakewood, the air sharp with the scent of fallen pine needles and the earthy rot of overwintered leaves.
 The dry twigs of sleeping shrubs scraped the sides of carts and pawed the arms and shins of those on foot for many miles.
-When they finally entered a clearing, a pair of high-spirited southern mercenaries, bored and seeking release, skipped up and down the line in their plaid trousers.
+When they finally entered a clearing, a pair of high-spirited southern mercenaries, bored and seeking release, skipped up and down the line in their tartan trousers.
 They sang a jaunty tune in a throaty, impenetrable tongue, with spears over their shoulders and round wooden shields bumping their backs.
 Most laughed and egged them on with cheers and claps.

 “Then who would guard your corpulent hide?”
 Haskell countered from behind.
-The weary porters nearby laughed.

 The merchant’s son, restraining laughter, cantered after his father.